-- Within one business day of receiving a request to review an assignment, the marker will contact you to arrange a time to meet.
+- Once a request to review an assignment has been received, the marker will contact you to arrange a time to meet.
 This meeting should occur within 8 business days of you receiving the initial feedback.
-If you cannot arrange this meeting within that timeframe, you should inform the Deputy Director of Teaching and Learning, Dr Jason Forte (email@example.com), immediately.
+If you cannot arrange this meeting within that timeframe, you should inform the Deputy Director of Teaching and Learning, Dr Jason Forte (firstname.lastname@example.org), immediately.
 You should bring the marked assignment and a copy of the marking criteria to the meeting with your tutor.

 - At the meeting, the marker will discuss the feedback and grade against the criteria.
 The marker will not provide you with a numerical breakdown of marks for each section of the report, but will discuss each section qualitatively against the criteria.
 No change to the original grade will be discussed at this meeting.

 - If you are not satisfied with the feedback provided at the meeting and still believe that there has been an error of academic judgment in the application of the marking criteria, then you may request a formal remark by emailing the Deputy Director of Teaching and Learning, within 10 business days of having received the initial feedback on the assignment.
 Late requests will only be accommodated under exceptional circumstances.